brmoretti/42_get_next_line/README.md

 The project consists of a single source file (`get_next_line.c`) containing the implementation of the `get_next_line` function.
 The `get_next_line.h` header file declares the function prototype and includes any necessary libraries.

-The `Makefile` or compilation script provided may facilitate building and testing the project.
 Ensure that dynamic memory allocation and file descriptor handling are appropriately managed in the implementation.